 - Will Wilkinson at The New Republic writes A Libertarian’s Lament: Why Ron Paul Is an Embarrassment to the Creed.

 - A damning “defense” of Ron Paul from Eric Dondero, a former congressional staffer of his.

 - Jonathan Chait at New York magazine observes that Racists Love Ron and Rand Paul For Some Reason, tastefully declining to speculate what that reason might be.

 - NewsOne has more links demonstrating that neo-Nazis regard him as one of their own.

 - Harvey Gold at Addicting Info has a review of why the gold standard is a stupid idea, though I'm looking for a better one.

 - Elizabeth Flock at US News & World Report tells us that a new report shows Paul to be one of the most corrupt congresspeople.

 - Newsone lists suggestive, but not quite conclusive, ties between Ron Paul and avowed White Supremacists.

-- If you really want to dig deep, Ron Paul Exposed has a mountain of resources and anti-Paul rants, but I cannot vouch for the signal-to-noise ratio.
+- And if after all of that you want to dig even deeper, Ron Paul Exposed and Ron (and Rand) Paul Supporters offer a mountain of resources and anti-Paul rants, but I cannot vouch for the signal-to-noise ratio.